Taco Bowl Salad

 Instructions

-- To make tortilla salad bowls, brush each tortilla with oil on both sides.
-On a large baking sheet, place each tortilla over a ball of wadded up tinfoil (about the size of a large orange).
-Bake in 400 degree oven for 8-10 minutes until tortillas are golden brown.
+- On a large baking sheet, place each tortilla over a ball of wadded up tinfoil (about the size of a large orange).
+Bake in preheated oven for 8-10 minutes until tortillas are golden brown.

-- While these are baking, brown hamburger in large skillet over medium high heat.
+- While the bowls are baking, brown the ground burger in a large skillet over medium high heat.
 When brown, add chili powder, soy sauce, minced onion, onion powder, and ground cumin.
 Mix well.
-Add chili beans and simmer for 7-10 minutes.

 - To assemble the taco bowls, place 1 cup of meat mixture in each bowl.
 Top with cheddar cheese, shredded lettuce, diced tomatoes, sour cream, and salsa.
 Serves 8.